dyutng/ds306-project/README.md

-# Welcome to our DS 306 Project
+# Welcome to our DS 306 Project!

 ### How to run:

-Download the code + csvs and put them into one folder. *MAKE SURE YOU HAVE ALL THE FILES WITHIN ONE FOLDER AND ONE FOLDER ONLY.
-There cannot be a folder within a folder and such — one folder and one folder only.*
+Download the code + CSV and put them into one folder. *Make sure you have all the files in a single folder only.*

 You can run the file in R Studio, it is all one chunk so there should be no issue.
 There should only be one Quarto Markdown file titled "306project.qmd".